jitsi/jigasi/README.md

 How it works
 ============

 Jigasi registers as a SIP client and can be called or be used by Jitsi Meet to make outgoing calls.
 Jigasi is NOT a SIP server.
 It is just a connector that allows SIP servers and B2BUAs to connect to Jitsi Meet.
-It handles the XMPP signalling, ICE, DTLS/SRTP termination and multiple-SSRC handling for them.
+It handles the XMPP signaling, ICE, DTLS/SRTP termination and multiple-SSRC handling for them.

 Outgoing calls
 ==============